Powell rose to top of Trump's list as safe, savvy choice for Fed

 But they also carried the risk of financial market volatility, with investors regarding each as somebody who could tighten monetary policy at the central bank.
 That is something Trump has indicated he wants to avoid.

 The first two names Trump floated were Yellen and Cohn.
-But Cohn fell out of favour after he criticized Trump’s response to violence sparked by a white supremacist rally in Virginia in August.
+But Cohn fell out of favor after he criticized Trump’s response to violence sparked by a white supremacist rally in Virginia in August.

 A former Fed official, contacted over the summer as part of the White House’s Fed chief search, said it was clear the administration wasn’t interested, for example, in Taylor and his reliance on “rules” that generally call for interest rates to be higher than they currently are.